Personal–Part of this evolution

 –Frank Sinatra

 But life didn’t end there.
 Since then, I have shed many layers.
-I was stretched thin, I was over involved, I was underperforming.
+I became stretched thin.
+I was over-involved.
+I was underperforming.
 I was underachieving.
 I was all over the place.
+What a mess.

 Comments